jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-01.md

 all, we must deduce from the circumstances, or the conditions of the problem, as many equations as there are unknown quantities.

-**571.** It must have already been perceived, that an equation consists of two parts separated by the sign of equality, $$=$$, to show that those two quantities are equal to one another; and we are often obliged to perform a great number of transformations on those two parts, in order to deduce from them the value of the unknown quantity: but these
+<span class="art">571</span> It must have already been perceived, that an equation consists of two parts separated
+by the sign of equality, $$=$$, to show that those two quantities are equal to one another; and we are often obliged to perform a great number of transformations on those two parts, in order to deduce from them the value of the unknown quantity: but these